 However, a potential China-Taiwan conflict will greatly differ from the Russian invasion of Ukraine in several ways.
 First, whereas Ukraine was flirting with stronger relations with America (namely joining NATO), the US has a long-standing military alliance with Taiwan, and there is an established precedent that, in the event of a Chinese invasion, the US will intervene.

-Secondly, the two situations are epistemically completely different.
+Secondly, the reasons given for the two conflicts would be completely different.
 Russia invaded Ukraine under the guise of ‘denazifying’ the country and recognised two breakaway states as independent.
 Conversely, Beijing doesn’t recognise Taiwan as anything other than a rightful province of China with the country’s foreign ministry spokesman reinforcing: “Taiwan is an inalienable part of China’s territory… there’s no room for compromise or concession.”
 To the PRC, Biden’s statements are not in favour of protecting global security or even a nation’s right to self-determination, but instead, represent American meddling in Chinese internal affairs – roughly akin to China supporting the independence of a rebellious Texas.

 Both factors make a potential war between the US and China far more likely than with Russia